 No tests whatsoever were carried out to the system or appliances.

 There are smoke alarms within the property.
-I am advised by the Seller, these are interlinked and comply with recently introduced legislation however, this is untested.
+Smoke alarms are untested and I am unable to confirm if these are interlinked and comply with legislation.
 Purchasers should satisfy themselves in this regard.